 More Information on How to Move a Column in Excel 2013

 If you don’t like to right-click to perform actions in Excel, then you can use some keyboard shortcuts instead.

 To cut a selected column, simply press Ctrl + X on your keyboard.

 To paste the cut column to the left of a selected column, press Ctrl + Shift + =.

 You can use a similar method if you want to move multiple columns in Excel.
 Click and hold on the first column letter that you wish to move, then drag your mouse left or right to select additional columns.
 You can then use the same method above to insert the cut cells into the desired location.

 Alternatively, you can click on the first column you wish to move, then hold down the Shift key and click on the last column you wish to move.
 This will select all of the columns contained within that range.

 These same methods can be used to move rows in Excel as well by selecting row numbers instead of column letters in each applicable situation.
-As columns and rows behave in very similar manners, when you select the row number at the left side of the spreadsheet it is going to select all of the cells in that row.
+As columns and rows behave in very similar manners, when you select the row number on the left side of the spreadsheet, it is going to select all of the cells in that row.

 You can insert a new column or row in your spreadsheet by choosing the row below where you want your new row or the column to the right of where you want your new column, then right-clicking on one of the selected cells and choosing the Insert option.

 Any column heading or row heading is going to update accordingly when you move the column or row to a new location.
 While formulas will update when you drag the column to the new location, any external references that use these headings might need to be updated.
 Specifically, this means any tutorials or documentation that your organization uses which might use column or row headings to identify cell locations.